ibm-cloud-docs/virtual-servers/vsi_provision_dedicated.md

     A series of emails are sent to your administrator—acknowledgement of the provisioning order, provisioning order approval and processing, and provisioning complete.
 The provisioning complete email will include a link that will take you directly to your **Device Details** page after logging in to {{site.data.keyword.Bluemix_notm}}.
 Another option would be to log directly in to the {{site.data.keyword.slportal}}.

-## Provision your dedicated host instances
+#### Provisioning your dedicated host instances
 {: #provision-dedicated-instances}
-You can provision your dedicated host instances two ways—through the **Devices** menu or the **Devices** icon.

-### Provisioning your dedicated host instances through the Devices menu
-{: #ordering-dedicated-devices-menu}

-Your first option is to provision your dedicated host instances through the **Devices** menu from the main {{site.data.keyword.slportal}} page.
-The following steps take you through this process.
+To provision your dedicated host instances through the {{site.data.keyword.slportal}}, complete the following steps:

 1. Click **Devices > Device List**.